 Pande Ka Chicken

-Once I read through the recipe, my taste buds started tantalising us and I decided to give the Mughlai Chicken Korma a test drive.
+Once I read through the recipe, my taste buds started tantalising us and I decided to give the Mughlai Chicken Korma or Pande ka Chicken a test drive.
 My cooking sojourn was ably assisted by Sidhant, who also proclaimed his career calling on this day.
-The 9 year old very confidently informed everyone that he was going to open “The Best Non Vegetarian Restaurant in the World” when he grows up.
+The 9-year-old very confidently informed everyone that he was going to open “The Best Non Vegetarian Restaurant in the World” when he grows up.

-Two of my other friends, Shakti Khanna and Navin Sellaraju arrived for the lunch.
-And, Shakti didn’t seem to be very excited when we told her about our plans of having her make the Dosas.
 Sidhant was all over the place bouncing around, helping us with stirring, managing the stores, keeping the place clean and loving every minute of what he was doing.
 The chicken was almost done by now and looking good though it had to be taken through the final leg of finishing.
-I then added powdered green cardamom (10 odd numbers) that I had shelled and kept aside previously which added greatly to the aroma of the chicken.
+I then added powdered green cardamom (10 odd numbers) that I had shelled and kept aside previously which added greatly to the aroma of the Pande ka Chicken.

-Upon looking at the chicken, and though it was flavourful, I knew that it would not be spicy so I divided the mixture into two parts and go with the recipe with the first while he would give it a spicy twist to the second.
+Upon looking at the Pande ka Chicken, and though it was flavourful, I knew that it would not be spicy so I divided the mixture into two parts and go with the recipe with the first while he would give it a spicy twist to the second.

 To the second part, I added a few packets of chilli flakes for the spicy twist to his part of the chicken and left it to reduce and finish.